ravichandrak/todoApp/README.md

 # todoApp
-## Basic todo application using bootstrap and jQuery
+## A simple todo list app built in HTML, CSS and jQuery